artis3n/course-vault-github-oidc/README.md

 Great work! :computer:

+_Don't commit and push these changes just yet!_

 We've set up our workflow file to retrieve secrets from GitHub Environments, but we haven't created the Environments yet.
 Let's do that now.